 Gary Lineker: Bigger problems in the world than my Match of the Day contract

-Gary Lineker says “there are bigger problems in the world” than contract discussions over his Match of the Day future.
+Sports pundit Gary Lineker has said “there are bigger problems in the world” than discussions over his future with Match Of The Day.

 The BBC last week denied an announcement was pending regarding its highest-paid star, who is under contract until the end of the football season.